 If you are interested in working with Gender Equality Perth please get in touch.

 This project saw the hosting of four workshops with different groups of local women, with the aim of exploring how women feel about safety in their lives and particularly in the context of Perth, through a creative process and discussion.
 Local artists Helen O’Brien and Anna Kelso were commissioned to lead the workshops and create an artistic response at the end of the project that reflected the findings of the workshops.
-The resulting artwork will be projected on the wall of St Paul's Church on the High Street in Perth from 2-10 December 2022 as part of the programme for the 16 Days of Action to End Violence Against Women.
+The resulting artwork was projected on the wall of St Paul's Church and Mill Street in Perth as part of the programme for the 16 Days of Action to End Violence Against Women.

 Host a hustings